 lynda.com Online Tutorial

 lynda.com is now available to ALL USF faculty, staff and students. lynda.com is a web-based technology training service that the university has subscribed to help you hone your technology skills by accessing the hundreds of high-quality tutorials, including Microsoft Office, Adobe, Blackboard, SPSS, and many more.
 [IMPORTANT: Do not attempt to log in directly through the lynda.com website.
 This service is accessible through single sign-on in USFconnect.]

 Project-based training is geared toward individuals in a department or combination of departments that want to work as a team to learn new software.
 The request for a project-based training session should be made by a department supervisor to the Training Coordinator.
 The Training Coordinator will work with the department to design a training session that meets the needs of the group.
 Contact firstname.lastname@example.org with questions or comments.

 The CIT also offers various intensive workshops during the summer for the USF community.
 This summer, CIT is sponsoring a three-day tech Intensive program to introduce instructional technologies to full-time and adjunct faculty.
+The goal of program is to provide an opportunity for faculty to learn about technologies that may address an instructional challenge experienced in one or more courses.
+Participants will receive an iPad Air (16 GB) or iPad mini (32 GB) in exchange for their participation.
 Click for details here.

 The Technology Certificate Program is aimed to assist faculty and staff in meeting their technology goals.
 Completing a minimum of FIVE technology classes in one track along with a work-related project this summer is required to complete the certificate program.
 Tracks being offered are: Teaching and Learning with Technology, Design and Media, Office Productivity, eCommunications, and Online lynda.com.
 Certificates will be awarded to all participants who complete the program requirements by August.
 [Learn more]